opensciencegrid/dosar/docs/ASP2018/03-FirstManagedJob.md

 $ cd ~/condor-test
 ```

 Use your preferred text editor to create this C program.
-(Shown below with nano.)
+If you don't have one, use 'nano', as shown below.

 ```
 $ nano simple.c